GabrielDougherty/AudioTrace/SILENCE_ISSUE.md

 - The realtime callback receives zeroes directly from CoreAudio (first samples are 0.0 in `audio_io_proc`), so the silence is upstream of our ring buffers/threads.
 - The correct “audio process objects” must be used; helper PIDs aren’t tappable.
 Spotify’s actual audio PID appears as PID 707 (object 110) in `kAudioHardwarePropertyProcessObjectList`.
 - Single-PID tap creation succeeds (tap 137, format 48k/2ch), but buffers remain all zeros.
-- Global tap also returns zeros.
-So the problem is not mis-attribution across buffers.
 - Default output device is 48 kHz, 2 channels (no multi-channel halving bug).
 Tap formats match.
 - Screen Recording permission is required; lack of it can yield zeroed audio.
 Environment still returning zeros even with permission.
 - `test_activity` CLI fails to see any audio process objects (likely because it isn’t a bundled app with the entitlement), so it’s not a valid probe.